SumoLogic/terraform-sumologic-sumo-logic-monitor/monitor_packages/nginx-plus-ingress/README.md

 ## License

-The Nginx-Ingress Terraform script is licensed under the apache v2.0 license.
+The Nginx-Plus-Ingress Terraform script is licensed under the apache v2.0 license.

 ## Issues